sogame/danger-plugin-toolbox/docs/validations.md

 Make sure file contents match a regex.

 `reverse` can be used to make sure file contents do not match a regex.
+`notInCommit` can be used to run the validation even if the file has not been committed.

 ##### Parameters